MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/determine-carry-forward-budget.md

 ---
-title: Define what happens with purchase order carry-forward budget
+title: Update the carry-forward budget after reductions in purchase orders and invoices
-description: This topic describes what happens with purchase order carry-forward budget when purchase orders are canceled or reduced.
-You can configure the system so that the associated budget is moved to the new year when carrying forward purchase orders from one year to another.
+description: This topic describes how to control what happens with the carry-forward budget when purchase orders are canceled or reduced, and when invoice prices are reduced.
 author: Henrikan
 ms.date: 02/11/2022
 ms.topic: article